14 August 1979

 Deprived of his capacity for moral choice by science, the central figure of the story, Alex, appears only a ‘Clockwork Orange’, something mechanical that appears organic.
 Free to will, even if he wills to sin.

 The rights to use the Title Music from A Clockwork Orange as part of the film were cleared by the BBC when the film was transmitted.
 The rights to post it on YouTube weren’t cleared at the time because the internet didn’t exist!
-But, because this clip is so obviously being used for the purposes of commentary, criticism, news-reporting, research, teaching, historical archiving and scholarship, if there was ever a case for Fair Use under copyright legislation then surely this has to be it.
+But, because this programme is so obviously being used for the purposes of commentary, criticism, news-reporting, research, teaching, historical archiving and scholarship, if there was ever a case for Fair Use under copyright legislation then surely this has to be it.

 So when it was first uploaded to YouTube in 2009 we were shocked to discover that the sound had been muted because of a music copyright claim from WMG (Warner Music Group).
 The sound was eventually restored many months later, with not one word of explanation from either WMG or YouTube!